Whyzanet/WhyzaGC/README.md

 ## Introduction:

 I am always on the lookout for unique and interesting kits to build which led to me discovering the MightOhm Geiger kit.
-While there are a couple of other geiger kits around, the fact that the MightOhm was in stock ( rare in these post covid times! ), it included a commonly available detector tube ( for relative data comparisons ), its serial output, along with its steampunk looks, it had me sold.
+While there are a couple of other geiger kits around, the fact that the MightOhm was in stock ( rare in these post covid times! ), it included a commonly used detector tube ( for relative data comparisons ), its serial output, along with its steampunk looks, it had me sold.

 While waiting for delivery I checked a number of forums looking for ideas on how to interface with the counter for both the Raspberry Pi and Arduino.
 I found a dated project using the Huzzah and MightyOhm and after researching parts availability, I decided to do my own Arduino project from scratch as I wanted to increase my Arduino coding skills.
 I also found some good ideas for interfacing to the Raspberry Pi which I also cover.